glorphindale/sokoban/README.md

-# sokoban of the dead
+# Sokoban of the Dead

 You wake up at the cemetery.
 It's getting dark, and all of the tombstones are moved.
 Zombies start to raise from their graves.
 You must put tombstones back, or...
 Brainzzzzzz...